-- nominal current (In) and maximum current (Imax) for sensor operated PMDs (called PMD/Sx)
+- nominal current (In) and maximum current (Imax) for sensor-operated PMDs (called PMD/Sx)

 - base current (Ib) and maximum current (Imax) for directly connected PMDs (called PMD/DD)

-- Influence quantities refers to environmental conditions, such as temperature and other climatic impacts and electromagnetic perturbations that might be encountered in switchboards or electrical cabinets.
+- Influence quantities refer to environmental conditions, such as temperature and other climatic impacts and electromagnetic perturbations that might be encountered in switchboards or electrical cabinets.
 The standard specifies maximum permitted variations of accuracy due to those influence quantities.

 - Zero-blind (Gapless) measurement – in other words, continuous (rather than intermittent) monitoring – is required for several capability parameters under the standard, particularly for energy measurements.